mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 Since *MariaDB MaxScale* can log to both file and *syslog* an approach that provides maximum flexibility is to enable *syslog* and *log_to_shm*, and to disable *maxlog*.
-That way messages will normally be logged to *syslog*, but if there is something to investigate, *log_info* and *maxlog* can be enabled from *maxadmin*, in which case informational messages will be logged to the *maxscale.log* file that resides in shared memory.
+That way messages will normally be logged to *syslog*, but if there is something to investigate, *log_debug* and *maxlog* can be enabled from *maxadmin*, in which case informational messages will be logged to the *maxscale.log* file that resides in shared memory.
+But note that *log_debug* messages will only be available if MaxScale has been built in debug mode.

 By default, logging to shared memory is disabled.